 Workshop length: 2.5 hours

-Format: Via Zoom
+Format: Via Zoom or In-Person

 Concepts Introduced and Explored:

-Workshop C: Understanding, Identifying and Interrupting Microaggressions in Orchestra Settings
+Understanding, Identifying and Interrupting Microaggressions in Orchestra Settings

 Workshop length: 2.5 hours

-Format: via Zoom
+Format: via Zoom or In-Person

-Building upon concepts and learnings from the Principles of EDIB Work in Orchestra Settings workshop, this workshop will define microaggressions, offer examples of how they can appear in orchestra environments and beyond and build consideration of their effect on individuals of oppressed identities.
+Building upon concepts and learnings from the Principles of EDIB Work in Orchestra Settings sessions, this workshop will define microaggressions, offer examples of how they can appear in orchestra environments and beyond and build consideration of their effect on individuals of oppressed identities.
 Participants will explore and internalize the practice of identifying, interrupting and responding to microaggressions.
 The workshop will include time for participants to engage in guided role play with each other, offering hands-on practice of in identifying and responding to microaggressions as a person who is affected or observing.

 In order to fully prepare the learning experience of this workshop, organizations will be asked to complete Workshop A: Principles of EDIB Work in Orchestra Settings, as a prerequisite.